deyanpeychev00/JS-Web-SoftUni-September-2017/README.md

 		</tr>
 		<tr>
 			<td colspan="3">
-				<div>A repository with all my homeworks for the JavaScript Web module at Software University.</div>
+				<div>A repository with all my works for the JavaScript Web module at Software University.</div>
 			</td>
 		</tr>
 	</tbody>